project-imas/app-password/README.md

 The code for showing a password verification screen would look very similar.
 Perform any required actions in the action method you provide, including dismissing the view.

+## Customization

+You can provide your own storyboard by subclassing `IMSPasswordViewController` and overriding either `storyboardBaseName` to use the default load mechanism, or `storyboard` to perform custom storyboard loading.
+You do not need to call super in either of these cases.
+In your storyboard you should set the `passwordOneField`, `passwordTwoField`, and `passwordFields` outlets.
+The behavior of each of these can be seen in either of the `IMSPasswordStoryboard` files.

+Custom localizations can be loaded by subclassing `IMSPasswordViewController` and overriding `localizedStringForKey:`.
+You do not need to call super here.
+The default implementation of this method looks in `IMSPassword.bundle` for localizations.
+If you would like to add a translation to the default set please send a pull request.
+Otherwise you can load your own localization table or pass calls through to `NSLocalizedString`.

 ## Sample App

 The sample application demonstrates the use of the different password view modes, as well as its use with [SecureFoundation](https://github.com/project-imas/securefoundation) which provides additional levels of data protection.